 - Sofrito: The base of most Latin dishes; onion, green bell pepper, and garlic.

 - Sugar: Dominicans like to brown the chicken in oil with a little sprinkle of sugar.
 It can be a little fussy because the sugar burns quickly but it really adds a lot of colour to the chicken without having to cook it for very long.
-The small amount of sugar will not make the dish taste sweet at all but do skip the sugar if you wish.
+The small amount of sugar will not make the dish taste sweet at all, but you can absolutely skip the sugar if you wish.

 - Tomato paste: This adds a little more colour to the dish.

-- Chicken stock or water: I almost always use water.
+- Chicken broth or water: I almost always use chicken broth because it adds more flavor but water is fine, too.

 - Frozen peas: A classic finishing touch that to Latins, always makes this rice dish a little more special.